iceysiyiai/Interactive_Visualization_Tool_Summer2022/README.md

 ## Acknowledgements
-Special thanks to the supervision and guidance of [Dr.Ruth Fong] (https://www.ruthfong.com/), [Devon Ulrich](https://github.com/devonulrich).
+Special thanks to the supervision and guidance of [Dr.Ruth Fong] (https://www.ruthfong.com/), and help from [Devon Ulrich](https://github.com/devonulrich).
 Also thanks to the contribution of Zohra Boumhaout.